A Replication Strategy for Mobile Opportunistic Networks based on Utility Clustering: Evaluation

-What is of great importance is that CbR's routing gain comes at limited or virtually no delivery cost.
+What is of great importance is that CbR's routing gain comes at limited or virtually no cost in delivery.
 In other words, CbR clearly improves the delivery efficiency-cost trade-off.
 Fig.~\ref{DR-results} presents the \textit{delivery rate change}, i.e., the quantity $(D_{CbR}/D-1)$ where $D$ is the delivery rate of the baseline algorithm and $D_{CbR}$ is the delivery rate of its CbR version, for all CbR flavors and for all combinations of traces and utility functions.
-The performance of all CbR flavors is in most cases within $\sim$1$\%$ of the performance of the baseline algorithm and in all cases within $\sim$2.2$\%$.
+The performance of all CbR flavors is in most cases within $\sim$1$\%$ of the performance of the baseline algorithm and in all cases within $\sim$3.3$\%$.
 Besides being minimal, this performance degradation can be justified if we bear in mind that even random contacts help nodes communicate.
 However, such random contacts are not predictable and the only way to exploit them is to increase replication.
-Furthermore, we will show in the next experiment that, in a more realistic setting where the buffer size of a node is limited, this minimal degradation is almost eliminated and in many cases turns into an improvement of delivery efficiency.
+Furthermore, we show in another experiment (~\ref{limited-storage-experiment}) that, in networks where the storage of nodes is limited, this minimal degradation is almost eliminated and, in many cases, turns into an improvement.